Melissa Conrad Stöppler, MD

 What are symptoms and signs of corns and calluses?

 Corns and calluses are hardened, thick areas of skin.
 The area may be dry and may appear to be scaly or flaky.
-Corns and calluses can sometimes cause pain or discomfort if they interfere with walking or other activity, but they are typically painless.
+Corns can cause pain or discomfort if they interfere with walking or other activity.
+Calluses are typically painless.

 Viewers share their comments